 A Quick Snap Shot of the Academy

-With over 40 years working with boys, Robert Land Academy has developed a structured program that works.
-Here’s a quick snapshot of our military-themed boarding school.
+With over 40 years of working with boys, Robert Land Academy has developed a structured program that works.
+Here’s a quick snapshot of our military-inspired boarding school.

 How big is the school and where are you located?